Cem Karaca

-Muhtar Cem Karaca (5 April 1945 – 8 February 2004) was a prominent Turkish rock musician and one of the most important figures in the Anatolian rock movement.
+Muhtar Cem Karaca (5 April 1945 – 8 February 2004) was a Turkish legendary rock musician and one of the most important figures in the Anatolian rock movement.
 He was a graduate of Robert College.
 He worked with various Turkish rock bands such as Apaşlar, Kardaşlar, Moğollar and Dervişan.
 With these bands, he brought a new understanding and interpretation to Turkish rock.

 Biography

 He was the only child of Mehmet İbrahim Karaca, a theatre actor of Azerbaijani origin, and İrma Felekyan, a popular opera, theatre, and movie actress of Armenian origin.
 His first group was called Dynamites and was a classic rock cover band.
 Later he joined Jaguars, an Elvis Presley cover band.
 In 1967, he started to write his own music, joining the band Apaşlar (The Rowdies), his first Turkish language group.
 The same year, he participated in the Golden Microphone (Altın Mikrofon) contest, a popular music contest in which he won second place with his song Emrah.
 In 1969, Karaca and bass-player Serhan Karabay left Apaşlar and started an original Anatolian group called Kardaşlar (The Brothers).

 In 1972, Karaca joined the group Moğollar (The Mongols) and wrote one of his best-known songs, "Namus Belası".
 However, Cahit Berkay, the leader of Moğollar, wanted an international reputation for his band, and he left for France to take the group to the next level.
 Karaca, who wanted to continue his Anatolian beat sound, left Moğollar and started his own band Dervişan (Dervishes) in 1974.
 Karaca and Dervişan sang poetic and progressive songs.

 In the 1970s, Turkey was dealing with political violence between supporters of the left and the right, separatist movements and the rise of Islamism.
 As the country fell into chaos, the government suspected Cem Karaca of involvement in rebel organisations.
 He was accused of treason for being a separatist thinker and a Marxist-Leninist.
 The Turkish government tried to portray Karaca as a man who was unknowingly writing songs to start a revolution.
 One politician was quoted as saying, "Karaca is simply calling citizens to a bloody war against the state."
 Dervişan was ultimately dissolved at the end of 1977.
 In 1978, he founded Edirdahan, an acronym for "from Edirne to Ardahan"; the westernmost and the easternmost provinces of Turkey.
-He recorded one LP with Edirdahan.
+He recorded one LP with Edirdahan called "Safinaz".